joaowenzel/grain_tracking/README.md

         saveas(gcf,strcat(dir), 'jpeg');
 ```

-Note: Do this for the four kinds of graphs.
+Note: Do this for the four charts.

 ## Step 5

 Run the main function and analyze the results.

-Eulerian approach: If the graphs are presenting some inconsistency is possible to increase the action of the `Filter` function adjusting the variables: `median2cut` and `MinEl2VrPercent`.
-The variable `changeXYpercent` gives the number (in %) of mesh elements that were modified by the `Filter` function.
+Eulerian approach: If the graphs are presenting some inconsistency is possible to increase the action of the function `Filter` setting the variables: `median2cut` and `MinEl2VrPercent`.
+The variable `changeXYpercent` gives the number (in %) of mesh elements that were modified by the function `Filter`.

-Lagrangian Approach: You can adjust the `MinTS` variable to define the minimum valid tracking size.
-It is also possible to adjust the `deltaY` and `speedY` variables to determine the moment when the particle starts and ends the motion.
+Lagrangian Approach: You can set the variable `MinTS` to define the minimum valid tracking size.
+It is also possible to set the variables `deltaY` and `speedY` to determine the moment when the particle starts and ends the motion.

 The variable `MD2SF` influences both approaches.
-It is the maximum distance that the code uses to search for the same grain in the next image (one of the filters, see more inside the `Pair` function).
+It is the maximum distance that the code uses to search for the same grain in the next image (one of the filters, see more inside the function `Pair`).
 It is recommended to test values around 50% of the distance traveled by the flow between two images.

 # Results